 I’ve made these Lasagna Rolls with sausage countless times, but recently I decided to change up the ingredients for more variety.

 The spinach and chicken were a big hit, too.
 If you want a strictly vegetarian meal, just simply omit the chicken.

 Lasagna Rolls (with Spinach and Chicken)

-Preheat oven to 375 and spread 1 cup of spaghetti sauce on the bottom of a 9×13 baking dish.
+- Preheat oven to 375 degrees F and spread 1 cup of marinara sauce on the bottom of a 9×13 baking dish.

 - In a large bowl, stir together the ricotta, egg, Parmesan, salt, pepper, and nutmeg.
 Add in the spinach and chicken; mix until combined.

 - Spread a 1/3 cup of the ricotta mixture on each lasagna noodle and roll up in a jelly-roll fashion.